trkolekar/Power-Bi/README.md

 # Power-Bi
-Everything to start with Power BI
+Everything to know and learn about Power BI